Missing jet could slow Malaysian Airline's return to profit

 The latest incident is the second mishap for MAS after a Twin Otter aircraft belonging to MASWings, a unit of MAS, crashed while attempting to land in October 2013, killing two.

-"Passengers and regular travelers of MAS will watch carefully how the top management handles this crisis situation.
+"Passengers and regular travellers of MAS will watch carefully how the top management handles this crisis situation.
 It means a lot to the future of the carrier."

 DIFFICULT TURNAROUND